-The base style sheets (should) be completely standards based, serving as the foundation (i.e. any new/obscure browser has no excuse if it supports CSS);
+The base style sheets (should) be completely standards based, serving as the foundation.

-No validation issues for browser specific code such as IE’s expressions, or untested CSS 3 rules, as the code will be executed only if
+No validation issues for browser-specific code such as IE’s expressions, or untested CSS 3 rules, as the code will be executed only if

-This article explains how to take advantage of the Css conditional comments and still be able to use our ajax controls.
+This article explains how to take advantage of the CSS conditional comments and still be able to use RadAjax controls.